Atrophic gastritis: Causes

 Recent research has shown that autoimmune metaplastic atrophic gastritis (AMAG) is a result of the immune system attacking the parietal cells.

 Environmental metaplastic atrophic gastritis (EMAG) is due to environmental factors, such as diet and H. pylori infection.
 EMAG is typically confined to the body of the stomach.
 Patients with EMAG are also at increased risk of gastric carcinoma.

 Pathophysiology

 Autoimmune metaplastic atrophic gastritis (AMAG) is an inherited form of atrophic gastritis characterized by an immune response directed toward parietal cells and intrinsic factor.
-The presence of serum antibodies to parietal cells and to intrinsic factor are characteristic findings.
-The autoimmune response subsequently leads to the destruction of parietal cells, which leads to profound Achlorhydria (and elevated gastrin levels).
-The inadequate production of intrinsic factor also leads to vitamin B12 malabsorption and pernicious anemia.
-AMAG is typically confined to the gastric body and fundus.

 Achlorhydria induces G cell (gastrin-producing) hyperplasia, which leads to hypergastrinemia.
 Gastrin exerts a trophic effect on enterochromaffin-like cells (ECL cells are responsible for histamine secretion) and is hypothesized to be one mechanism to explain the malignant transformation of ECL cells into carcinoid tumors in AMAG.

 Diagnosis

-Detection of APCA(Antiparietal cell antibody), anti-intrinsic factor antibody (AIFA) and Helicobacter pylori (HP) antibodies in conjunction with serum gastrin are effective for diagnostic purposes.
+Detection of APCA (anti-parietal cell antibodies), anti-intrinsic factor antibodies (AIFA), and Helicobacter pylori (HP) antibodies in conjunction with serum gastrin are effective for diagnostic purposes.